BrianP8701/swarmstar/journal.md

 should we generate a plan first or just go straight into breaking down the goal?
-I suppose it should be more dynamic. uh fuck. when we have a problem... damn. no. we can give the breakdown directive person a scrap paper area to make a plan
+I suppose it should be more dynamic. uh fuck. when we have a problem... damn. no. we can give the breakdown directive person a scrap paper area to make a plan its goal is simple: add a web browsing action to the swarms action space